pulumi/pulumi-hugo/themes/default/content/blog/pinecone-serverless/index.md

         },
     },
 }, {
-    provider: myPinceconProvider,
+    provider: myPineconeProvider,
 });
 ```

 ## Conclusion 💡

-As shown in this blog post, the Pinecone Provider for Pulumi allows you to seamlessly integrate and manage your Pinecone  using any Pulumi-supported language.
-This enables platform engineers and developers to maintain easily manageable and reproducible infrastructure as code for their Pinecone indexes.
+As shown in this blog post, the Pinecone Provider for Pulumi allows you to seamlessly integrate and manage your Pinecone indexes---including the new serverless indexes---using any Pulumi-supported language.
+This enables platform engineers and developers to maintain easily manageable and reproducible infrastructure as code for their AI applications that use Pinecone indexes.

 As always, we welcome your feedback and contributions in the [Pulumi Community Slack](https://slack.pulumi.com/), [GitHub repository,](https://github.com/pulumi/pulumi) and [Pulumi Community Discussions](https://github.com/pulumi/pulumi/discussions).

 New to Pulumi?
 Signing up is easy and free.
-[Get started today](http://localhost:1313/docs/get-started/)!
+[Get started today](/docs/get-started/)!

 Happy AI building!